PerfectlySoft/PerfectDocs/guide/MariaDB.md

 public func storeResults() -> MySQL.Results?
 ```

-This retrieves a complete results set from the server and stores it on the client.
+This retrieves a complete result set from the server and stores it on the client.
 This should be run after your query and before a function like forEachRow() or next() so that you can ensure that you iterate through all results.

 ### setOption